Varshi2799/Biomarkers_identification/README.md

 -> **Validation** Literature validation of the network created.

+-> **Identification of hub genes** Based on the network created, the hub genes are identified.

 ## Datasets come across that can help with the scope of the project: